DeanLuus22021994/Goldilocks/README.md

 - Git and make installed permanently in the Docker image.
 - postCreateCommand upgrades pip, installs requirements, installs pre-commit hooks.
 - Port 9000 auto-forwards and opens.

+Troubleshooting: Pylance missing imports

+- If you see "Import ... could not be resolved" in VS Code, ensure you're opened in the Dev Container so the interpreter has Flask/pytest installed.
+- Or select the correct Python interpreter (Command Palette → Python: Select Interpreter) corresponding to the container environment.